Close Menu

 Off-Season (May to August)

 The off-season is the worst time to visit Norway if you want to see the Northern Lights.
 The nights are too short and the skies are often cloudy, making it difficult to see the lights.
 However, the off-season can be a good time to visit if you want to enjoy other activities, such as hiking or fishing, without the crowds.
-(See Also: When Is the Best Time of Year to Visit Pompeii – Uncover the Secrets)
+(See Also: Best Time To Visit Colorado To Hike – Trailblazer’s Guide)

 Pros: